Course Catalog

 Advanced Patient Care Assistant, TCC (AN71) Technical Certificate of Credit

-Campus Locations: Valdosta, Ben Hill Irwin, Coffee, Cook
+Campus Locations: Valdosta, Ben Hill Irwin, Coffee, High School

 Prepares students with rigorous classroom training and practice as well as the clinical experiences to perform a full range of patient care duties or services under nursing or medical direction.
 This includes taking vital signs, obtaining lab specimens, assisting with activities of daily living, observing and charting patient information, and reporting appropriate information to supervisors.
 Includes Math, English and Pharmacology courses.